danieldandre/js-practice/week1/exercises.md

 2. What is the O(n) for the "random-pick" algorithm?

-A: it would be picking a random number and removing it
+A: The O(n) for a random-pick algorithm would be picking a number and then remopving that number via the splice method.
+In the worst case scenario the number picked might be close the biginning which makes all subsequent elemtns to shift down one slot.

 3. What is the O(n) for the "Fisher-Yates"?